Statistical Reasoning

 Is stereotyping necessarily bad?
 In the first case, it may be a misapplication of statistical reasoning.
 Since almost every vehicle model's reliability information is available, a potential automobile buyer should find the information of particular models rather than making a blanket statement.

 In the second case, it is impossible for the cabdriver to examine the background of each potential passenger.
-According to a 1995 statistics reported by the US Labor department, driving a cab is the riskiest job in America, with occupational homicide rates high than policemen.
+According to a report compiled by the US Labor department, driving a cab is the riskiest job in America, with occupational homicide rates high than policemen.
 When there is no available information about the potential passenger, statistical reasoning is the only tool for the cab driver to protect himself.
 That's why D'souza (1995) described the behavior of those cab drivers as having a rational base.

 Reasoning by direct evidence